We look forward to hosting your next event! Please view our Facility Overview Brochure here

 Acquisition of Subat Forest Preserve was completed in 2002 under three separate grant awards from the Illinois Department of Natural Resources, and additional support from The Conservation Foundation.
 Generous donations were received from the estates of John and Mary Subat to support construction of a nature preserve building in memory of Mary M. Subat.

 In 2023, the District was awarded a $600,000 Illinois Department of Natural Resources – Open Space Land Acquisition and Development grant to complete preserve master plan improvements including a three-season education and interpretive center.
-The District is working to complete designs for the new nature center, with the preserve re-opened to the public in fall 2024, and exhibits completed by summer 2025.
+The District is finalizing construction of the new nature center with completion expected in early 2026.
 The Mary M. Subat Nature Center will feature an interpretive pavilion with open-air conservation exhibits, a wetland boardwalk and trail connections to Hoover Forest Preserve, expanded parking for visitors and school buses, and other campus improvements.

 Subat Forest Preserve contains “a little bit of everything” Kendall County.
 The location and diverse woodland, prairie and wetland habitats and other natural resources drew both indigenous people and early settlers to this area.
 Interpretive exhibits will focus on the diverse wildlife and habitats, land use history, and natural resource connections to the Fox River valley to help visitors build a greater sense of place.